 Experiencing depression is a little like finding ourselves in a hole.
 If the hole is shallow enough, we may be able to climb out by ourselves.
 We might need a few climbing skills.
 We call these skills the 7 Habits of Happy People.
 You can track your progress by taking the Skills-based Happiness Quiz.

-If the hole is too deep and we don't have the confidence to climb out by ourselves, we may need a ladder (ie pharmaceutical treatment) and/or we may need someone to climb down and try to pull us out (ie talking with a qualified specialist about the problem).
+If the hole is too deep and we don't have the confidence to climb out by ourselves, we may need a ladder (ie pharmaceuticals prescribed by a doctor) and/or we may need someone to climb down and try to pull us out (ie talking with a qualified specialist about the problem).
 Nevertheless, there’s always an exit route.
 The only question is, how do you want to get there.

 About the test